chilikasha/tinytools/README.md

 - [NetNewsWire](https://netnewswire.com/) - a small and stable feed reader.
   > [yarr](https://github.com/nkanaev/yarr) - a cross-platform alternative.
+  > [Capy Reader](https://capyreader.com/) - Android RSS reader focused on simplicity and ease of use.

 - [RSSBud](https://github.com/Cay-Zhang/RSSBud) - helps quickly discover and subscribe to RSS feeds from websites or apps.